input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 #### Acceptable Proposal

-A proposal is called “acceptable” if it is:
+A proposal is called “acceptable” if the following conditions are met:

- + Correctly formed, including necessary cryptographic signatures.
+ + It is correctly formed, including necessary cryptographic signatures.
  + Its version is greater or equal to the currently adopted proposal (see below).